stephencweiss/stephencharlesweiss.com/content/blog/2019-01-30/rotating-arrays-two-ways.md

 # Conclusion

-Though it’s still O(n), the loop-less approach is almost always going to be _more_ efficient than the iterative approach.
+Though it's still O(n), the loop-less approach is almost always going to be _more_ efficient than the iterative approach.

 Though they both have a time complexity of O(n).
 The loop-less approach has three methods that are all O(n), and as such is ~3n.

 Meanwhile, the iterative approach is O(effectiveRotations \* n) because each element in the array has to shift to the left for each effective iteration.

 This is one of the drawbacks of arrays as data structures.
-Access is fast, but insertion / deletion is not (except at the end and assuming there’s sufficient space).
+Access is fast, but insertion / deletion is not (except at the end and assuming there's sufficient space).

 ## Footnotes